rabaneda/S1chain/README.md

 # S1chain
-Processing chain for Sentinel-1 images in order to retrieve wind and wave parameters, and for object detection.
+Processing chain for Sentinel-1 images (GRD, VV-polarization) in order to retrieve wind and wave parameters, and for object detection.

 # Prerequisites
-Sentinel-1 Toolbox (S1TBX) or SNAP by the European Space Agency (ESA) must be installed on your local computer for preprocessing porpuses. https://step.esa.int/main/ https://github.com/senbox-org
+Sentinel-1 Toolbox (S1TBX) or SNAP by the European Space Agency (ESA) must be installed on your local computer for preprocessing purposes. https://step.esa.int/main/ https://github.com/senbox-org